Hemit99123/stocksavvy-api/README.md

 ### - Husky + ESLint
 These are dev tools that make the code mainable and production ready.
 The ESLint is a linting software to ensures code follows a strict set of rules that were designed for longetivity and productive readiness.
 I have set it up so that both **ESLint** are configured to run with Husky everytime before a commit to this Github remote repo is made!

+### - Github Actions + Jest
+A Github action that runs Jest testing which tests **all** helper functions that the backend system uses.
+This action runs jest after commits are pushed onto the repo.

 ## 🧱 API Architecture:

 The API logic is structured into three main folders.
 It is modelled after the MVC architure.
 The "models" are taken care of by the `/drizzle` folder.